Nicholas Bonfanti

-Nicholas Bonfanti (born 28 March 2002) is an Italian professional footballer who plays as a forward for club Mantova on loan from Pisa.
+Nicholas Bonfanti (born 28 March 2002) is an Italian professional footballer who plays as a forward for club Pisa.

 Club career

 Born in Seriate, Bonfanti joined to Inter Milan youth sector in 2017 from Virtus Bergramo.

 On 14 July 2021, he left Inter and signed with Serie C club Modena.
 He made his professional debut on 12 September 2021 against Teramo.

 In January 2024, Bonfanti signed for Pisa in a part-exchange deal for striker Ettore Gliozzi.

 On 23 January 2025, Bonfanti moved on loan to Bari.

 On 21 August 2025, he was loaned by Mantova, with an option to buy.

 International career

 Bonfanti was a youth international for Italy U17 and Italy U18.